 • Cook time will depend slightly on how soft you like them.

-Steaming green beans is better than boiling because it prevents the beans from overcooking.
+Steaming like we do here essentially is better than boiling because it prevents the beans from overcooking.
 It also preserves the vibrant green color, and maintains the vitamins within.

 instant pot green beans